Battle of Toro: Aftermath and consequences

 From a military perspective the Battle of Toro was inconclusive but politically the outcome was the same as it would have been if the battle was a military victory for the Catholic Monarchs, because all its fruits have fallen by their side.

 Isabella convoked courts at Madrigal where her daughter was proclaimed and sworn heiress of Castile's throne (April 1476).

-After the battle, Afonso V – who wanted to avoid the renovation of the truces between France and Aragon, which would expire in July 1476 – became convinced that Portugal wouldn't be able to impose his niece's rights to the Castile's throne without external aid.
+After the battle, Afonso V – who wanted to avoid the renewal of the truces between France and Aragon, which would expire in July 1476 – became convinced that Portugal wouldn't be able to impose his niece's rights to the Castile's throne without external aid.
 So he departed to France seeking for help.
 The combined resources of Castile and Aragon had a population five times bigger and an area five times larger than that of Portugal.

 Many nobles still loyal to Juana since the Burgos episode turned sides along the next months and years – like the Portocarrero and Pacheco-Girón families plus the hesitant Marquis of Cadiz – and the majority of the undecided cities and castles would bound to the Isabella's party specially the fortress of Zamora, Madrid and other places from the Central region of Castile.
 It was a very slow but irreversible process.

 However, the bulk of the Portuguese army stayed in Castile with Afonso V and Juana during more than 3 months after the Battle of Toro, until 13 June 1476.
-Rui de Pina and Damião de Góis wrote that only a small fraction of the Portuguese troops returned to Portugal with the Perfect Prince – one month after the battle, first days of April 1476 (Easter) – to organize the resistance of the undefended Portuguese frontier from the continuous Castilian attacks.
+Rui de Pina and Damião de Góis wrote that only a small fraction of the Portuguese troops returned to Portugal with the Perfect Prince – one month after the battle, first days of April 1476 (Easter) – to organise the resistance of the undefended Portuguese frontier from the continuous Castilian attacks.
 According to Juan de Mariana they were only 400 horsemen.

 In spite of having been weakened by the countless defections from the Juanistas to the Isabelistas, the Portuguese troops maintained a winning attitude especially in the district of Salamanca (and later around Toro), conquering and burning many castles and villages.
-The Portuguese army even organized two large military expeditions to capture King Ferdinand and then Queen Isabella (April 1476).
+The Portuguese army even organised two large military expeditions to capture King Ferdinand and then Queen Isabella (April 1476).

 After the Battle of Toro Ferdinand's reinforced army did not attack the invading army, but with less risk besieged the Juanista strongholds (successfully even at length thanks to a clever policy of forgiveness) while negotiating with the rebel hidalgos.

 The Catholic Monarchs' strategy proved to be right because time and resources were on their side: the terrible military pressure exercised over the Portuguese border lands (which defensive forces were in Castile at the service of Afonso V) together with the new front of the naval warfare (Isabella decided to attack the Portuguese at the heart of their power – the sea and the gold of Guinea) made inevitable the return of the Portuguese army to Portugal.